llozi/DS18B20/README.md

 # DS18B20 #

+This is a fork of matmunk/DS18B20.
+It adds a begin() method to the DS18B20 class to allow for initialization after instanciation.
+This is useful if the powering to the sensor is controlled via a GPIO of the microcontroller.

+Additionally it fixes two compiler warnings.

+Below the original README.md:

 Arduino library for the Maxim Integrated DS18B20 1-Wire temperature sensor.
 This library is very simple and intuitive to use, and supports auto-discovering sensors with an optional high/low condition or manually addressing individual sensors.

 For example, we can get the temperature from every sensor on the wire with just a few lines of code: